RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/documentation/documentation.md

 # The Documentation Component

-When you need to present static text on a page, you need the Documentation Component.
+When you need to present static text on a page, you make use of the Documentation Component.

 For example, Stationary Inc has set up a leave request form and found many people would ask the asme questions about how to fill it in.
-To help a small explainer was written adjacent to the form that covered most of the basic concerns.
+To help users understand eactly what to do, a small explainer was written adjacent to the form that covered most of the basic concerns.

 ![Documentation component example against a form](<Documentation Example.png>)